Mattel

 Career Site

 Mattel, Inc., is the worldwide leader in the design, manufacture and marketing of toys and family products.
-Mattel's best known toys include Barbie, the most popular fashion doll ever introduced.
-Other best-selling brands include Hot Wheels, Matchbox, American Girl, Radica and Tyco R/C, as well as Fisher-Price brands, including Little People, Power Wheels and a wide array of entertainment-inspired toy lines.
+The Mattel family is comprised of such best-selling brands as Barbie, the most popular fashion doll ever introduced, Hot Wheels, Monster High, American Girl, Thomas & Friends, Fisher-Price brands, including, Little People, Power Wheels, as well as a wide array of entertainment-inspired toy lines.

 History